Office of Equitable Transit and Mobility

 The City of Richmond recognizes the diversity of travel demands for those who drive, walk, cycle or take public transit.
 As the cost of driving increases through higher gas prices, tolls, and parking charges, the City is offering more travel alternatives.
 The design and planned use of street space is necessary to be addressed as new modes, actors, technologies, and uses change the function of public roads.
 Greater uses of alternative modes to driving means providing considerations for bikes, pedestrians, trucks, transit, taxis and ridesharing companies.
 The goal of the Shared Mobility Division is to reduce traffic and parking congestion in Downtown Richmond, as well as improving mobility options for all.

-Q3 New Flash!
-Annual Performance Report Now Available
+Fall 2021 New Flash: Annual Performance Report Now Available!

 The Office of Equitable Transit and Mobility announces it has completed an FY21 annual performance report.
 This report is intended to help direct energy and resources where needed to meet internal office goals.
 It should assist in tracking outcomes and effectiveness of programs.
 It will aid in resource allocation and guide OETM decision making.